• Skip to primary navigation

 • ×

-Home » Bread » Easy Zucchini Bread Recipe
+Home » Bread

-Published: Sep 14, 2022 · Modified: Oct 1, 2022 by Kadee
+Published: Apr 14, 2024 · Modified: Apr 21, 2024 by Kadee

 Easy Zucchini Bread Recipe

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Print Recipe

 Perfect every time - this easy zucchini bread that is so delicious and full of goodness.
 This bread is a great way to use up summer zucchini and makes a delicious breakfast or snack.
 Spread with butter or jam and enjoy with a cup of cinnamon milk or tea.

-Why You'll Love This Recipe
+• Why You'll Love This Easy Zucchini Bread Recipe

-When it comes to zucchini bread recipes - I come back to this one over and over.
 The results are fool-proof, and everyone in my family absolutely loves it.
 I have given this to neighbors and always receive rave reviews and requests for the recipe.
-I think you are going to love how easy this recipe is, but also just how delicious it is!
-You'll also love:

 All the ingredients you need for this recipe can be purchased at your local grocery store.
 Here are a few items to note:

-• Leaveners - in this recipe we are using both baking powder and baking soda.
+• Leaveners: In this recipe we are using both baking powder and baking soda.
 This helps the bread to rise.
 We are using 1 teaspoon of baking soda, 1 teaspoon of baking powder, and 1 teaspoon of salt to activate them.

 Making zucchini bread is really easy.
 Let me show you just how to do it.
 Start by preheating your oven to 325 degrees F.

-2. Whisk oil and sugar together.
+• Step 2: Whisk the oil and sugar together.

-5. Add in your dry ingredients- flour, baking soda, baking powder, salt, and cinnamon.
+• Step 5: Add in your dry ingredients- flour, baking soda, baking powder, salt, and cinnamon.

-8. Bake at 325 degrees for 55-60 minutes, or until a toothpick inserted into the center comes out clean.
+• Step 8: Bake at 325 degrees for 55-60 minutes, or until a toothpick inserted into the center comes out clean.

 Pro Tip: Test With A Toothpick – At 50 minutes, start testing your bread for doneness.
 Stick a toothpick in the center of the bread.
 If it comes out clean, the bread is done.
 If batter sticks to the toothpick, you're looking at more cooking time.